t081as/DiabLaunch/README.md

 ## Note
 Please note that **this tool is neither developed by, nor endorsed by Blizzard Entertainment or its parent company Activision.**

-Diablo 2 and its content is ©2000 Blizzard Entertainment, Inc. All rights reserved.
+Diablo 2 and its content is (c) 2000 Blizzard Entertainment, Inc. All rights reserved.
 Diablo and Blizzard Entertainment are trademarks or registered trademarks of Blizzard Entertainment, Inc. in the U.S. and/or other countries.

 ## Installation